aditrologistics/makefiles/README.md

 # Deployment

-Make knows (by means of `makevars`) almost everything it needs to deploy things.
+Make knows (by means of `makevars.mak` and name magic) almost everything it needs to deploy things.
 The only extra thing you need to supply is the `DEPLOYSTAGE`.

 ## Deploy backend
 ``` bash